 Lush began as Cosmetics To Go in 1988; the UK-based company, founded by Mark and Mo Constantine, was reconstituted as Lush in 1994.
-By 1997 they had 19 stores, today, they have 350+ boutiques and spas worldwide.
+By 1997 they had 19 stores, by 2015, they had 900+ boutiques and spas worldwide.
 The Lush company espouses environmental activism and frequently donates a percentage of proceeds to environmental and/or humanitarian groups.
-They are also routinely included on lists of “best companies to work for”.
+They are also routinely included on lists of "best companies to work for".

 Lush specializes in eco-friendly soaps and bath products, and features fun — but minimal — packaging and quirky names (Demon in the Dark soap, You Snap the Whip body butter).